tmstani23/Snake-Game-Repo/Readme.txt

-To install download Snakegame.zip or clone the repository.
+The easiest way to play the game is to download the snakegame.zip file.
-Unzip the Windows installer within the snakegame zip file and install.
+Unzip the windows installer within the Snake Game.zip file and install.

+Alternatively, you can clone the repo to get the source file and images.
+Must have Python and the pygame module installed to run with python.

 Works on most Windows machines.